Signs and Symptoms

 Overfriendliness

-A form of hypersociability that presents as mostly inappropriate over-friendliness towards others.
+A form of hypersociability that presents as mostly inappropriate overfriendliness towards others.
 This might go as far as being dangerous considering, for example, young children following strangers without restriction.
+Symptoms may affect multiple parts of the body.
+Understanding which part of the body a symptom affects can help us to better understand the potential underlying […]

 Read more